bahlo/mapdns/README.md

 ## State of the project

 It works and I use it in my home network for split-dns[^1].
-There is no tests and no support for records other than `A`.
+There is no tests and no support for records other than `A` and `AAAA`.
 Please don't use this on a production system.

 ## Logging
 Expose `MAPDNS_DEBUG=true` to get debug logs.
 Otherwise it will only log on